tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/动态与公告/产品动态_intl_en.md

 <td>ICP Filing</a>
 </td>
 </tr>
 <tr>
 <td>Released the SCF VS Code plugin</td>
 <td>The SCF VS Code plugin was upgraded to v2.0:
 The specification used by the plugin was adjusted to the Tencent-SCF Component specification in Serverless Framework.
 The original TCSAM-compatible specification can be converted to the Serverless Framework Tencent-SCF Component specification.
 Node.js 10.15 and Node.js 12.16 runtime environments were added.
-Node.js 10 and above runtime environments were added for cloud debugging.</td>
+Node.js 10 and later runtime environments were added for cloud debugging.</td>
 <td>2020-06-12</td>
 <td>SCF VS Code Plugin Usage</a>
 </td>
 </tr>
 <tr>
 <td>Added the Node.js 12.16 runtime environment</td>
 <td>The Node.js 12.16 runtime environment was added for SCF.
 You can choose to use Node.js 12.16 as the runtime environment when creating a function.
 The upgrade of the Node.js version brings new features and performance improvements and, mostly importantly, speeds up launches.</td>